Alluxio/alluxio/docs/en/compute/Presto.md

 ### Increase parallelism

-Presto's hive-connector uses the config `hive.max-split-size` to control the parallelism of the query.
+Presto's Hive connector uses the config `hive.max-split-size` to control the parallelism of the query.
 For Alluxio 1.6 or earlier, it is recommended to set this size no less than Alluxio's block size to avoid the read contention within the same block.